SeaLife/fritzbox_exporter/README.md

 This exporter can directly be run from a shell.
 Set the environment vars as describe in the configuration section of this README and run "python3 -m fritzbox_exporter" from the code directory.
 PRs for systemd unit files will gladly be accepted ;-)

 ### Docker
 The recommended way to run this exporter is from a docker container.
 The included Dockerfile will build the exporter using an python:alpine container using python3.

+There are also pre-built images ready at: [sealife/fritzbox-exporter](https://hub.docker.com/repository/docker/sealife/fritzbox-exporter)

 To build execute